codeema/Yokiyo/README.md

 * [BOOTSTRAP](https://getbootstrap.com/)- Bootstrap is an open source toolkit for developing with HTML,CSS and JS.
 * [POSTGRESQL](https://www.postgresql.org/) - Used as our relational database management system for our  Project.
 * [JQuery](https://www.jquery.com/) - A javascript library used for addding javascript functionality to webpages.
+* [HEROKU](https://www.jquery.com/) - Heroku is a cloud platform as a service which I used this as a development server.

+## Future Implementations

+* [SEO Optimization](#) - Optimise the site for good ads and high list on search engines.
+* [Payment Gateway](#) - Optimise the site to be able to transact payments for the lessons online.
+* [Booking Engine](#) - Optimise the booking system.
+Add to calender and give notifications.

 ## Contributors